k3muri84/generate-changelog/README.md

 ### basic configuration
 - setup jira url
-- define jira project in which fix version should be created
+- define jira projects in which fix version should be created
 - configure possible issue type for your project

 ### getting version info